RahulBirCodes/awesome-steam/content/technology/index.md

 ## Water Purification

 - [City water purification system](https://youtu.be/KsVfshmK0Ak) - Incredible process of purifying millions of gallons of drinking and waste water daily in this video by Jake O'Neal (Animagraffs)

+## Data Analytics

+- [2022 Complete Python Bootcamp From Zero to Hero in Python]([<Content URL>](https://www.udemy.com/course/complete-python-bootcamp/)) - <Learn Python like a Professional Start from the basics and go all the way to creating your own applications and games>

 ## Books